-The Education Plan for Boyle Street Education Centre commencing August 22, 2024, was prepared under the direction of the Board/Board of Directors in accordance with the responsibilities under the Sustainable Fiscal Planning and Reporting Act (p233 Funding Manual).
+Under the direction of the School Board of Directors, the Education Plan for the Boyle Street Education Centre commencing September 01, 2025 was prepared under the direction of the Board of Directors in accordance with the responsibilities under the Education Act and the Sustainable Fiscal Planning and Reporting Act.

 This plan was developed in the context of the provincial government's business and fiscal plans.
-The Board has used its performance results to develop the plan and is committed to implementing the strategies contained within the plan to improve student learning and results.
-The Board approved the Education Plan for three years on 16th May 2024.
+The Charter Board has used its performance results to develop the plan and is committed to implementing the strategies contained within the plan to improve student learning and results.
+The Charter Board reviewed and approved the 2025-2028 Education Plan on May 22, 2025.